Experienced Las Vegas Child Custody Attorney

 About Legal Custody

-Pursuant to Nevada Statute, married parents have joint legal custody of their children.
+Pursuant to Nevada Statute, married parents have joint legal custody of their children; sole legal may be awarded in certain cases, but it does not occur very often.
 Unmarried parents do not automatically have joint legal custody; however, it is customary for the Court to grant joint legal custody to unmarried parents.

 Legal custody can be modified by making an application to the Court.
 Rarely is it modified with the exception of extreme situations.
-These situations vary and are dependent on the specific facts of each case.
-A custody lawyer with our firm can help determine if your situation may qualify for a custody modification.
+These situations vary and are dependent on the specific facts of child custody cases.
+A Las Vegas child custody lawyer at Roberts Stoffel Family Law Group can help determine if your situation may qualify for a custody modification.

 About Physical Custody